-If you are a beginner to intermediate tennis player, then a tennis pusher can be one of the most frustrating players to play against.
+If you are a beginner to intermediate tennis player, then a tennis pusher/moonballer can be one of the most frustrating players to play against.

-Pushers can make you hate the game and just want to give up but thankfully there are ways to overcome that pusher at your local tennis club.
+Pushers/Moonballers can make you hate the game and just want to give up but thankfully there are ways to overcome these sorts of players at your local tennis club.

-This article will look at what exactly a pusher is and give you some tips on how to beat a pusher in tennis.
+This article will look at what exactly a pusher/moonballer is and give you some tips on how to beat them in your next tennis match.

 Top 10 Tips on How to Beat a Pusher in Tennis

-1. Respect the Pusher and his Style of Play
+1. Respect your opponent and their Style of Play

 Always have respect for your opponent and don’t assume that you should win just because their technique isn’t pretty or they have no weapons that can hurt you.

-If you are losing to a pusher, it is not because of the style of play the pusher uses but it is because your own game needs to improve.
+If you are losing to a player with a pushing style, it is not because of the style of play they are using but it is because your own game needs to improve.

 2. Be Patient

-When you are playing a tennis pusher who hits with very little power, it can be tempting to go for winners all the time.
+When you are playing someone who hits with very little power, it can be tempting to go for winners all the time.

 However, this is likely to lead to you making a lot more unforced errors and is exactly what the pusher wants you to do.

-If the pusher is hitting down the middle and you are going for lines every time, then over the long run you are going to lose.
+If your opponent is hitting down the middle and you are going for lines every time, then over the long run you are going to lose.

-Instead, you should be patient and wait for a ball that you be aggressive on but at the same time have some margin of error e.g. you may have pulled the pusher out wide on one side of the court and now there is space to hit the ball down the line.
+Instead, you should be patient and wait for a ball that you be aggressive on but at the same time have some margin of error e.g. you may have pulled your opponent out wide on one side of the court and now there is space to hit the ball down the line.

 Instead of going for the line, pick a target a foot or two inside the line.

-When playing a pusher, you will also need to build up your shot threshold as you need to show the pusher that you are willing to play long rallies to win a point.
+When playing a pusher, you will also need to build up your shot threshold as you need to show them that you are willing to play long rallies to win a point.

-If you show them that you will just go for a winner after 2 or 3 shots, then the pusher will know their strategy is working.
+If you show them that you will just go for a winner after 2 or 3 shots, then they will know their strategy is working.

-You need to have a high shot threshold so that the pusher will think they have to do something else that push to win the point.
+You need to have a high shot threshold so that they will think they have to do something else that push to win the point.

 This is especially important at the beginning of a match.